Yefei100/ReadingNotes/DesigningDistributedSystems/ServingPatterns/ServingPatterns.md

    An event based pipeline may be highly asynchronous and divers in the things that they connect together.

    Example: build pipeline

+## Ownership Election

+In many different systems. there is a notion of ownership where a specific process owns a specific task.

+Restricting ownership to a single application limits scalability, since the task cannot be replicated, and reliability, since if the task fails, it is unavailable for a period of time.
+When ownership is required in your system, you need to develop a distributed system for establishing ownership.

+### The Basics of Master Election

+2 ways of master election:

+1. To implement a distributed consensus algorithm like Paxos or RAFT, but not worth doing in practice.
+2. Distributed key-value stores that have such consensus algorithms for you, like zooKeeper, etcd.
+The basic primitives that these systems provide is the ability to perform a compare-and-swap operation for a particular key.